 Adrian Holmes is a printmaker devoted to Japanese printmaking and sōsaku-hanga.
 He fell in love with this medium whilst living in Japan and began to study this beautiful craft and its various techniques.
-He divides his time between his art practice, teaching woodblock print making in the south west and continuing his dedicated study of woodblock print making in Japan.
+He divides his time between his art practise, teaching woodblock printmaking in the southwest and continuing his dedicated study of woodblock printmaking in Japan.
 Adrian is currently based at Krowji studio in Cornwall.

 Jago has been illustrating children’s books since graduating from Falmouth in 2003.
 He works from my home in North Cornwall with his family.
 He has produced illustrations for over 60 children’s books and a few magazines, as well as a TV show or two, some logos and album covers.
 Recently he has also participated in a series of exhibitions and signed prints of his work are now available in galleries around the UK.
 He works entirely digitally using a combination of a Mac Pro and Photoshop and an iPad Pro and Apple Pencil with Procreate.
 All his prints are produced using pigment ink and archival paper to ensure excellent lightfastness.

 Jane Marks is a highly experienced potter, who makes brightly coloured earthenware pottery.
 Her work includes vibrant rainbow brooches and necklaces, as well as magnets, jugs, vases, and more, all inspired by coastal life in Cornwall.

 Rosie loves living and working in Cornwall and exploring in her spare days.
 She’s always had a fascination with jewellery, both making it and wearing it.
 Her time at university found her starting to make jewellery and it has flourished since then.
 Her work follows two different approaches; one of painted surfaces and one of pressed flowers.
 She mainly uses handpicked flowers, removing all moisture and preserving the colour.
 Her painted pieces have surfaces created via hand-applied paint and texture built up slowly.
 All her pieces have a clear resin applied over the top to add a magnificent shine to each item of jewellery.
 Pieces are combined with silver chains and earring findings to make truly unique items of jewellery.